hlxsites/henkel-raqn-guide/docs/raqn/theming.md

 A special block named **Style** allows the use of only theme and atomic classes, without loading additional features.
 Here's an example:

+Wherer:
+1 - You don't need to add `class=` just the classname 2 - No other feature or block is loaded

 ![Style Example](../assets/style-example.png)

 ## Limitations